 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:01 am and the next high tide at 2:47 pm.
-The first low tide was at 8:59 am and the next low tide will be at 9:29 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 3:21 am and the next low tide will be at 3:40 pm.
+The first high tide will be at 8:44 am and the next high tide at 9:03 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 12 hours and 41 minutes of sun.
-The solar transit is at 1:22 pm and the length of time the moon will be visible will be 10 hours and 50 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 12 hours and 7 minutes of sun.
+The solar transit will be at 1:14 pm and the length of time the moon will be visible will be 12 hours and 39 minutes.

-The tidal coefficient today is 53 (average).
-At noon the tidal coefficient drops to 49 to end the day with a tidal coefficient of 47.
-The tide heights today are 1.3 ft, 0.3 ft, 1.3 ft and 0.7 ft.
+The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient increases to 83 to end the day with a tidal coefficient of 86.
+The tide heights today are 0.7 ft, 1.3 ft, 0.7 ft and 1.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for St. Lucie which is of 1.6 ft and a minimum height of -0.7 ft.

 The solunar fishing calendar in St. Lucie tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

-from 6:44 pm to 8:44 pm, very high activity Major period (moon up).
-This period of high activity coincides with sunset; therefore the sun will exercise more influence, resulting in an excellent time for fishing
+from 6:22 pm to 7:22 pm, high activity minor period (moonset).
+This period also coincides with sunset; therefore the sun will exercise more influence, possibly obtaining greater activity than expected

 Tide timetable for St. Lucie.
 The times are generated in local time in Florida (East Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: